Santanadelira/uno/README.md

 # Uno
 ---

-Uno Lims is a simple laboratory information manegemnt system developed.
+Uno Lims is a simple laboratory information management system developed.
 It is a user-friendly web-based system to streamline laboratory operations.
 It efficiently manages data, samples, and experiments, facilitating collaboration and enhancing productivity.

 ![Uno Lims](./.github/images/Uno.png)